elidub/Graphs4CausalFoundationModels/src/priors/causal_prior/README.md

 - **A causal graph**, represented by a CausalDAG object in the file causal_prior/causal_graph/CausalDAG.py.
 (The CausalDAG is a relatively light wrapper of a networkx graph).
 Graphs can be sampled in causal_prior/causal_graph/GraphSampler.py.

-- **A dictionary of mechanisms** that defines for each node, how it is computed as a function of its parents and a node-specific "endogenous" noise variable.
+- **A dictionary of mechanisms** that defines for each node, how it's value computed as a function of its parents and a node-specific "endogenous" noise variable.
 Mechanisms are torch.nn.Module objects and need to inherit from BaseMechanism in causal_prior/mechanisms/BaseMechanism.py.
 Currently two types of mechanisms are used: MLPMechanisms and XGBoostMechanisms.
 The classes causal_prior/mechanisms/SampleMLPMechanism.py and causal_prior/mechanisms/SampleXGBoostMechanism.py implement them and, by instantiation, sample a specific mechanism.

 - **Noise distributions** in causal_prior/noise_distributions.
 The basic interface for a noise variable can be found in causal_prior/noise_distributions/DistributionInterface.py.
 Currently, the main class to sample noise is causal_prior/noise_distributions/MixedDist_RandomSTD.py that, once instantiated, allows to sample noise.